yantarou/dns-perftest/README.md

 ## Preparing Git and Docker

-Initialize and update the Git submodule:
+Initialize and update the Git submodule for `flamethrower`:

 ```
 git submodule update --init